fhur/xql/packages/docs/docs/300-security/query-permissions.md

 # Query permissions

-SynthQL uses a declarative approach to define what permissions are required to run a query.
-This approach is both simple and powerful, and makes it easy to understand what permissions are required to run a query.
+SynthQL uses a declarative approach to define the permissions required to run a query.

-With SynthQL you don't need to sprinkle your code with permission assertions or `if` conditions to check for permissions, instead you define on a per-query basis what permissions are required to run the query, and the QueryEngine will take care of the rest.
+With SynthQL, you don't need to sprinkle your code with permission assertions or `if` conditions to check for permissions.
+Instead, you define, on a per-query basis, which permissions are required to run the query, and the `QueryEngine` takes care of the rest.

+This approach is both simple and very powerful.

 ## Defining permissions

-The `.permissions()` method is used to define what permissions are required to run a query.
+The `.permissions()` method is used to define which permissions are required to run a query.

 ```ts
 from('users').permissions('users:read').all();
 ```

-The `.permissions(...roles:string[])` method takes a list of roles.
-Roles can be any string.
+The `.permissions(...roles: string[])` method takes a list of roles, where each role is a string.

 ```ts
 from('users').permissions('users:read', 'users:write').all();
 ```

-You can use an TypeScript enum to define the list of permissions and get extra type safety:
+You can use a TypeScript enum to define the list of permissions and gain extra type safety.

 ```ts
 enum Permissions {